jonathanhestroffer/3D_CNN_ShapeClassification/README.md

   <img src="training_accuracy.png" width="425"/> <img src="confusion_matrix.png" width="425"/>
 </p>

-We see that our simple model performs very well for the classification task, with a test accuracy of 95%, with the bulk of ourThere are opportunities for further model improvement through means of hyperparameter optimization and possibly increasing the voxel-grid resolution to better capture the rounded surfaces of the cylinder shape and better differentiate from cubes.
+We see that our simple model performs very well for the classification task, with a test accuracy of 95%.
+We also find that the bulk of our prediction errors are due to mislabelling cubes as cylinders.
+There are opportunities for further model improvement through means of hyperparameter optimization and possibly increasing the voxel-grid resolution of the data to better capture the defining rounded surfaces of the cylinder shape, but at significant computational cost.